TommyMitchellATU/HeatmapBat/README.md

 - Transform/enrich (timestamps, geotagging, features) in `backend/app/backend/eti/transform`
 - Load partitioned Parquet to S3/MinIO and geometries/aggregates to PostGIS
 - Optionally queue jobs/status via Redis

+## Upcoming map enhancements

+- Cross-spatial occupancy view to visualise overlap across regions.
+- Click-to-drill on a site/hex to fetch and display the underlying records.

 ## Explanation of each part